Disney World!

 The Campsites at Disney's Fort Wilderness Resort

-But is it a resort you ask?
-Absolutely.
-Fort Wilderness has plenty to do for everyone.
-Amenities include two pools, horseback riding, carriage rides, snack areas, an excellent affordable restaurant, canoe and bike rentals, and paved trails winding throughout the park.
-It is also quite large, meaning you hardly ever see a crowd.
+“But is it a resort?”, you ask.
+Absolutely!
+Fort Wilderness has plenty to offer for everyone.
+Amenities include two pools, horseback riding, carriage rides, snack areas, an excellent affordable restaurant, canoe and bike rentals, a network of paved walking trails… and more!
+It is also quite large, meaning you hardly ever bump into a crowd of people.
 To get here and there within Fort Wilderness, a shuttle is available.
-But in our case we rented an electric golf cart to get us around — what a blast!
+But in our case, we rented an electric golf cart to get us around — what a blast!

-One very special memory of ours is an hour long carriage ride that began at dusk.
-Our masterful driver, Deanna, was very sweet and a joy to share life with.
-She, like us, lived in Fort Collins, CO for a number of years.
+One very special memory we have is an hour long carriage ride that began at dusk.
+Our masterful driver, Deanna, was very sweet, friendly, and a joy to chat with.
+It turns out that she, like Lois and I, lived in Fort Collins, CO for a number of years.
 In her case, she was a student at Colorado State.
-The star of the show was Pirate-the-horse who did the hard work.
-There is something very peaceful and magical, even healing, while plodding through a forest at night behind the clippity-clop of a faithful steed.

 Are we glad we came?
 You betcha!
 Lois and I had the time of our lives.
 There will be future trips to Fort Wilderness, I’m sure.